Vocational Skills Worksheets for Special Education Students

 The best parts of the Vocational Skills Weekly Worksheet resource:

-Meaningful Vocational Skills Practice in the Classroom
+Meaningful Vocational Skills Practice in the Classroom Setting

 We know the value of practicing vocational skills in a vocational setting.
 We also know the classroom is not a traditional vocational setting.
-Unfortunately, there are times when you need to introduce or review vocational skills in the classroom.
+Unfortunately, there are times when you need to introduce or review vocational skills in the functional skills classroom.
 The Vocational Skills Weekly Worksheets are a great way to do just that!
 Whether your students are bound to the classroom vocational setting for whatever reason (and if they are, check out this list of 4 Small Business Ideas for Students with High Support Needs) or whether they spend time in the community, this resource will give them meaningful practice in key vocational skill areas.

 A Variety of 6 Vocational Questions Per Page